Best Way to Lose Fat and Weight (Without Losing Muscle)

 Start With What You Eat

-While there are literally hundreds of weight loss tips out there, what you eat plays a far more significant role in achieving your target body weight.
-A 2024 Loma Linda University Health report says that nutrition accounts for 90% of weight loss efforts.[5]
+While there are literally hundreds of diet and weight loss tips out there, one fact remains unchanged.
+What you eat is the most significant factor in achieving your target body weight.
+A 2024 report from Loma Linda University Health found that nutrition accounts for 90% of weight-loss efforts.[5]
 In fact, a 2025 PNAS study found that excess weight fundamentally stems from eating habits, not inactivity.[6]

 Eat More Protein